NBISweden/workshop-reproducible-research/docs/snakemake.md

 look in the current directory you will see an `environment.yml` file that specifies an environment containing FastQC and SRA-Tools (identical to the one you made in the Conda tutorial).
-Add the following programs to the file and save it.
+Add the following programs to the file (make sure you use correct indentation!) and save it.

 ```yaml
 # Specify python version (not required but can help with downstream conflicts)